alexjch/telemetrics-client/README.md

 features added for local debugging.
 The following is a list of steps to enable local debug:

-* *Enabling record retention*: this step configures telemd to keep copies of telemetry records locally.
+* *Enabling record retention*: this step configures telempostd to keep copies of telemetry records locally.
 To enable record retention set the value of
 ```record_retention_enabled``` from ```false``` to ```true```.
 Optionally set
 ```record_server_delivery_enabled`` to ```false``` to keep records local only.